onnx/onnx/docs/IR.md

 |Variant | Type | Description |
 |---|---|---|
 ONNX|dense tensors|Tensors are a generalization of vectors and matrices; whereas vectors have one dimension, and matrices two, tensors can have any number of dimensions, including zero.
 A zero-dimensional tensor is logically equivalent to a scalar value.
-ONNX-ML|sequence|Sequences represent dense, ordered, collections of elements that are of homogeneous types.
+ONNX|sequence|Sequences represent dense, ordered, collections of elements that are of homogeneous types.
-ONNX-ML|map|Maps represent associative tables, defined by a key type and a value type.
+ONNX|map|Maps represent associative tables, defined by a key type and a value type.

 ONNX currently does not define a sparse tensor type.